Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 adjective truncated short relative

-However, in the literary poetic language, in those genres where Slavicisms, Church Slavonic words and forms carried a certain stylistic load, short qualitative adjectives were still possible in the middle of the 18th century.
-For example, in Lomonosov's "Ode on the Capture of Khotin" (1739): "I hear the heroes cry merrily", etc. At the same time, short adjectives should be distinguished from truncated full ones (on i, e, u with preceding vowels), which exist only in certain forms and resemble "contracted" forms.
+However, in bookish and literary poetic language, in those genres where Slavicisms, Church Slavonic words and forms carried a certain stylistic load, short qualitative adjectives were still possible in the middle of the 18th century.
+For example, in Lomonosov’s “Ode for the Capture of Khotin” (1739): “I hear the cheerful cry of heroes,” etc. It is necessary to distinguish short adjectives from truncated full ones (i, e, yu with preceding vowels), which exist only V certain forms and resemble “contracted” forms.

 Contracted (in certain case forms) full adjectives, which also should not be mixed with short adjectives: evil dog (from evil< злая), большо село (из большоэ < большое). Эти формы получили широкое распространение в говорах, главным образом, севернорусских.
 16

-The fundamental difference between truncated and short forms can be reduced to following principles.
-While short predicative forms in modern Russian can only be formed from qualitative adjectives and passive participles, truncated forms are also formed from adjectives of other categories: relative adjectives (paper mountains), superlative forms of adjectives (clearest day), real participles (running ship) .
+The fundamental difference between truncated forms and short ones can be reduced to following principles.
+While short predicative forms in modern Russian can only be formed from qualitative adjectives and passive participles, truncated forms are also formed from adjectives of other categories: relative adjectives (paper mountains), superlative forms of adjectives (the clearest day), active participles (the ship is running) .
 Unlike short adjectives, truncated adjectives are inflected, although they do not have a full inflection paradigm.
-They tend to keep the stress on the stem, while in the short form the stress is transferred to the ending (mr á chna night, but the night is gloomy á ).
-In truncated passive participles, in addition to stress, -nn- can also be preserved in the suffix (pierced, crown á na).
-The most important difference is that short adjectives act only in a predicative function, while truncated adjectives - in an attributive one.
-In addition, G. O. Vinokur, as one of the proofs of the artificial origin of truncated forms, considers their use in the meaning of substantiated adjectives.
+They tend to retain the stress on the stem, whereas in the short form the stress is transferred to the ending (mp á the night is long, but the night is dark á ).
+In truncated passive participles, in addition to stress, -nn- can also be retained in the suffix (pierced, crowned á nny).
+The most important difference is that short adjectives act only in the predicative function, and truncated ones - in the attributive function.
+In addition, G. O. Vinokur, as one of the proofs of the artificial origin of truncated forms, considers their use in the meaning of substantivized adjectives.

-It is these differences that are traditionally referred to as features that prove the artificiality of truncated adjectives.
+It is these differences that are traditionally cited as features that prove the artificiality of truncated adjectives.

-Of particular importance is the question of the role that truncated adjectives play in a poetic text.
-There are two main points of view on this.
-Vinokur considers truncations as one of the poetic liberties, a technical versification device associated with the adaptation of the Russian language to the needs of syllabic-tonic versification and "designed to facilitate the work of the poet."17 According to the second point of view, truncations are defined as a stylistic device, but researchers often deny the existence stylistic function truncated forms (V.V.
+Particularly important is the question of the role that truncated adjectives play in a poetic text.
+There are two main points of view on this matter.
+Vinokur considers truncations as one of the poetic liberties, a technical versification device associated with the adaptation of the Russian language to the needs of syllabic-tonic versification and “designed to facilitate the work of the poet.”17 According to the second point of view, truncations are defined as a stylistic device, but researchers often deny the existence stylistic function truncated forms (V.V.
 Vinogradov, V.M.
 Zhivov).

-Initially, in the poetic language of the 17th-18th centuries, short attributive forms were used (by origin - ancient nominal forms), natural for the Church Slavonic language and not completely lost in the Russian language, both bookish and colloquial.
-And then they were supplanted by truncated full (ancient pronominal forms).
+Initially, in the poetic language of the 17th-18th centuries, short attributive forms were used (in origin - ancient nominal forms), natural for the Church Slavonic language and not completely lost in the Russian language, both book and colloquial.
+And then they were replaced by truncated full ones (ancient pronominal forms).

 Russian honor and heroic actions will be eclipsed,

-All the troops will honor the father of my fathers,
+All my father's troops will honor my father as the father of fathers,

-Since the Church Slavonic language in the life of society gradually lost its former meaning, elements of Church Slavonic origin acquired an increasingly noticeable stylistic coloring - as a result, truncated adjectives gradually became one of the signs of high style.
+Since the Church Slavonic language gradually lost its former importance in the life of society, elements of Church Slavonic origin acquired an increasingly noticeable stylistic coloring - as a result, truncated adjectives gradually became one of the signs of high style.

-Further in its development, poetry was increasingly opposed to prose, which was also reflected in the language: thus, by the end of the 18th century, truncated adjectives began to be regarded as poetism, as a distinctive feature of the language of poetry.18
+Further in its development, poetry was increasingly opposed to prose, which was reflected in the language: thus, by the end of the 18th century, truncated adjectives began to be considered as poeticism, as a distinctive feature of the language of poetry.18

 Because of the cold ocean.

 Mention should also be made of another outstanding writer of the 18th century - G. R. Derzhavin.
-D. N. Matveev writes about him: “He boldly diversified genres, introduced everyday scenes, words of a “low” style into “high” genres, brought together classicist forms with sentimental and even with emerging romantic ones.
-“His style is so large,” wrote N.V.
+D. N. Matveev writes about him: “He boldly diversified genres, introduced everyday scenes and words of “low” style into “high” genres, brought together classicist forms with sentimental ones and even with emerging romantic ones.
+“His syllable is so large,” wrote N.V.
 Gogol, noting one of the main features of Derzhavin’s poetry, “like none of our poets.
-Having opened it with an anatomical knife, you will see that this comes from an unusual combination of the highest words with the lowest and simple, which no one would have dared to do except Derzhavin.
-Who would have dared, except him, to express himself the way he expressed it?..."19
+If you open it with an anatomical knife, you will see that this comes from the extraordinary combination of the highest words with the lowest and simple, something that no one would dare to do except Derzhavin.
+Who, besides him, would dare to express himself the way he expressed himself?...""19

-Indeed, Derzhavin's language contains various forms adjectives he uses for stylization.
-This is especially evident in the ode "Felitsa" of 1782:
+And indeed, in Derzhavin’s language there are various forms adjectives he uses for stylization.
+This is especially evident in the ode “Felitsa” of 1782:

 Whose wisdom is incomparable